Trump auto tax threat hits BMW, Daimler

 VW stock was up 0.4 percent while shares in VW group’s sportscar affiliate Porsche Automobil Holding (PSHG_p.DE) were unchanged.

-German carmakers said on Monday that a trade war between the United States and Europe“must be avoided at all costs”, expressing their profound concern after U.S. President Donald Trump threatened to tax car imports.
+German carmakers said on Monday that a trade war between the United States and Europe “must be avoided at all costs”, expressing their profound concern after U.S. President Donald Trump threatened to tax car imports.

 (This story corrects name of brokerage in 8th and 13th paragraphs)